namansharma3007/PollQ/README.md

 - Creation of backend/database. 🗄️
 - Creation of frontend (Majorly dark theme). 🌙
 - How to scale is globally. 🌍
-- Restrictions to user.
-User should be able to vote once per poll event. 🚫🗳️
+- Restrictions to .  should be able to vote once per poll event. 🚫🗳️

 ## Table of Contents